Tuesday, August 17, 2010

 Read the Cache Valley Evangelical Statement of Faith

-My name is Eli Brayley and I was born in Fredericton, New Brunswick, Canada on Nov.
-5, 1985.
+My name is Eli Brayley and I was born in New Brunswick, Canada in 1985.
 I was born into a Christian family, having parents who are both sincere believers in the Lord Jesus Christ.
 My earliest memories of life are filled with lots of church meetings and events, happy times of singing with various friends in our home, enjoying but feeling a bit out of place at school, and lots of G.I.
 Joe wars and Hot Wheels races.

-My early education consisted of one year of kindergarten in a neighbors house and then twelve years of public school, at the end of which I graduated from Fredericton High School in 2003.
+I attended public school and graduated from Fredericton High School in 2003.
 During those years I developed a love for music, reading and writing.
 I loved to play soccer.
 Another thing I loved to do was debate.
-In retrospect I realize that I have always been passionate about discovering truth whenever there is an issue of disagreement, as I have always believed there are answers that can be known.
+In retrospect I realize that I have always been passionate about discovering truth and exploring issues people disagree over, believing there are answers to many of the biggest questions of life.
 Believing in God from a young age shaped the way I thought and lived.

 I did not completely lose faith in God, but what little faith I had was brittle and well on its way to being snuffed out.
 Even though I continued going to church with my family, my heart was not in it, and the next two years of my life, my 10th and 11th grade of high school, were taken up with rock bands, video games, and teenage foolishness.
 I started pursuing a life for myself without God.
 I became a regular class-clown who cared little about anything.
 But then in my sixteenth year God miraculously intervened in my life.